 One of the most costly mistakes a company can make occurs when it is importing steel.

 Steel production in the US has been in decline for decades.
-Foreign mills can churn out high-quality low cost steel cheaply.
-American mills have responded by lobbying congress for strict, anti-import policies.
+Foreign mills can churn out high-quality low-cost steel cheaply.
+American mills have responded by lobbying Congress for strict, anti-import policies.